rieckpil/k8s-samples/README.md

 * parts of the master node: **kube-apiserver, kube-scheduler, etcd, cloud-controller-manager**

-* **api-server** is central to the operation of the cluster.
+* **kube-apiserver** is central to the operation of the cluster.
 All calls, both internal and external traffic are handled via this agent.
 All actions are accepted and validated by this agent, and it is the only connection to the etcd database

+* **kube-scheduler** uses an algorithm to determine which node will host a Pod of containers

+* **etcd** a b+tree key-value store to store the state of the cluster.
+Values are always appended to the end and not updated